Heatblur-Simulations/f-4e-manual/src/jester/overview.md

 - providing assistance during take off, aerial refueling and landing
 - assisting with navigation
-- helping you operate the countermeasures
+- helping in operating the countermeasures
 - operating the radar
 - controlling the targeting pod